sajidhamdard/system-design/Load-Balancer.md

 > The **external load balancer** helps **scale and protect** the API Gateway itself.
 > The **API Gateway** helps **route and secure** the backend APIs.

 ---

-If you want, I can show you **how Apigee (in Google Cloud) actually sets this up** as a real example — want that?

-Yes — **you’ve got 90% of the flow exactly right.**
-Let’s make it **precise and crystal clear** so there’s no confusion (and you can confidently explain it in interviews).

----